Skip to content

 participant CM as ContextManager

-S->>FS: Read SKILL.md (content)
+S->>FS: Read full SKILL.md content

-FS-->>S: File Content
+FS-->>S: File content

-S-->>R: SkillInstructions Item
+S-->>R: SkillInstructions

-R->>CM: record_conversation_items(SkillInstructions)
+R->>CM: record_conversation_items()

 Final Construction Flow